amiltonwong/CarND-Behavioral-Cloning-P3/writeup_report.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 24008 number of data points (center+left+right images) and the total number for training became 48016 after applying horizontal flipping for data augmentation.
+I then preprocessed this data by normalizing into (-0.5, 0.5) range.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10 as evidenced by validation error keeping decreasing.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The output video for autonomous testing: https://youtu.be/FbaL0MEuwRI